poissonconsulting/universals/README.md

 `universals` is designed to be used by package developers.

-As with [`generics`](https://github.com/r-lib/generics) it is recommended to import and re-export the generics of interest.
+It is recommended to import and re-export the generics of interest.
 For example, to provide a method for the S3 `pars()` method, use the following `roxygen2` code: